Pomona College Department of Music, Faculty Recital

 Ah! if in His goodness

 – Translation © Givens, 2021

 American soprano Melissa Givens moves and excites audiences and critics alike with a rich, powerful tone, crystalline clarity, and intelligent musical interpretations.
 Especially noted for her expressiveness and elegance on the stage, she’s been hailed as a singer whose music making is “consistently rewarding” and “a pleasure to hear.”
 Givens is also an extremely versatile artist, regularly performing repertoire from the Baroque era through music of the twenty-first century.

-Recent performances include Unity: Songs of Invitation with Conspirare, the world premiere of Dear Lieder by Tom Flaherty (with Pomona College faculty artists), and the premiere of Eric Banks’s To Be a Stranger with Ensemble Diaspora.
-Upcoming events include a master class for the University of Puget Sound, a duet recital with baritone Timothy Jones, and the release of her second solo recording, The Artist at Fifty, a recital of art songs from the composers’ fiftieth years.
+Recent performances include the solo recital Out of the Shadows: Art Songs by Black Composers, the premiere of the ACDA Genesis Prize-winning compositions with Conspirare, and the premiere of Tom Flaherty’s Dear Lieder.
+Upcoming events include a duet recital with baritone Timothy Jones, and the release of her second solo recording, The Artist at Fifty, a recital of art songs from the composers’ fiftieth year.